Observation processes for continuous measurements

 The wastewater signal

 Wastewater treatment plants measure viral RNA concentrations in sewage.
-The predicted concentration depends on:
+The concentration is determined by:

-• Scaling factors: Genome copies per infection, wastewater volume
+- Scaling factors: Genome copies per infection and wastewater volume

 where:

-• \(G\) is genome copies shed per infection
+- \(G\) is the number of genome copies shed per infection

-• \(V\) is wastewater volume per person per day
+- \(V\) is the wastewater volume per person per day

 Implementing the Wastewater class